 Fiona has a long term relationship with and commitment to developing a school in Tanzania and in inspiring young people to partner support projects in that region of Africa.
 Since becoming a Member of Parliament Fiona has also led teams of business advisers during her summer vacations to Rwanda and Burundi over several years to help build the capacity of businesses there to trade and so create jobs and promote economic growth and development.

-As MP for the Congleton Constituency, Fiona is committed locally to promoting community life, local businesses, and voluntary activity and works closely with Cheshire East Council, Town Councils in Alsager, Congleton, Middlewich and Sandbach, as well as many Parish Councils, in support of the strong local communities in her constituency.
+As MP for the Congleton Constituency from 2010-2017, Fiona was committed locally to promoting community life, local businesses, and voluntary activity and works closely with Cheshire East Council, Town Councils in Alsager, Congleton, Middlewich and Sandbach, as well as many Parish Councils, in support of the strong local communities in her constituency.
 She has vigorously led campaigns in and outside Parliament for more funding pupils in local schools.
 She has strongly campaigned to keep Congleton War Memorial Hospital vibrantly serving the town of Congleton, including successfully challenging attempts to introduce inequaitable car-parking charges there, and together with neighbouring MPs successfully campaigned to ensure that local A&E facilities in Macclesfield to stay open - confirmed November 2016.
 She has worked hard to improve high speed broadband facilities for her constituency – a particular need for the many businesses in the area.

 Fiona is an active Patron of Visyon, a Congleton based charity providing mental health support for children and young people.
-In Parliament she has effectively campaigned for better online protection for children from inappropriate internet material and unnecessarily explicit sex education; and successfully campaigned for financial education in schools - following her work on the All-Party Parliamentary Group on this issue, the Government introduced this into the curriculum for all school students.
+In Parliament she effectively campaigned for better online protection for children from inappropriate internet material and unnecessarily explicit sex education; and successfully campaigned for financial education in schools - following her work on the All-Party Parliamentary Group on this issue, the Government introduced this into the curriculum for all school students.
 She constantly campaigns for better protection for the victims of Human Trafficking - she served on the Modern Day Slavery Bill Pre-Legislative and Legislative Committees.

-She passionately leads calls in Parliament for more support to strengthen family life, which she says needs to be addressed as a matter of social justice, since relationship breakdown, particularly when it affects children, helps prevent people from achieving their life potential, and a root cause of so many issues, including debt, homlessness, addiction, worklessness, mental health problems and loneliness in old age.
+She has passionately led calls in Parliament for more support to strengthen family life, which she says needs to be addressed as a matter of social justice since relationship breakdown, particularly when it affects children, helps prevent people from achieving their life potential, and is a root cause of so many issues, including debt, homlessness, addiction, worklessness, mental health problems and loneliness in old age.
 Just one example of a speech in Parliament on this subject by Fiona can be found here.
 She brought in several amendments to Finance Bills over years, pressing for the introduction of a married person’s tax allowance – something the Government has now brought in.